 Common Name: Sweet William

-Dianthus barbatus is a Perennial up to 0.60 metres tall.
+Dianthus barbatus is a perennial plant that can grow up to 0.60 metres tall.

 S. Europe.
 An occasional garden escape in Britain[